Assetto Corsa Car Setup Guide

 Traction Control (TC)

 Traction control detects whether a wheel is spinning much faster than the other wheels, indicating a loss of traction, and slows down that wheel with the goal of helping it regain traction.
 Without TC, if a wheel is stressing the limit of its grip in a corner and you accelerate hard, that wheel will suddenly spin too fast and break grip, so you spin out.
-Street cars only let you turn this feature on or off, but others have multiple settings that affect the amount of intervention, with higher settings giving you less intervention so you can have faster turning while still having enough intervention to prevent spinout.
+Street cars only let you turn this feature on or off, but others have multiple settings that affect the amount of intervention, with higher settings giving you less intervention so you can have faster turning when stepping on the gas out of a turn while still having enough intervention to prevent spinout.
 Set it to 1 for maximum stability, but 2 gives you a bit of freedom to help you corner faster.

 Some race cars do not have TC because they make driving easier and reduce the competitive skill ceiling.
 You would have to feather the throttle to stay just under the slipping point, and wait until you are straight before flooring it, but you will likely be slower since you cannot optimize power to each wheel with computer precision, and any hesitation will slow you down.